-She is a graduate of the Lila Acheson Wallace Playwright Fellowship at The Juilliard School.
-Bettis has received fellowships, workshops, and residencies at the Roundabout, Alley All New Festival, Orlando Shakes PlayFest, Bay Area Playwrights Festival, O’Neill National Playwrights Conference, 2050 Fellow at New York Theatre Workshop, John N. Wall Fellow at Sewanee Writers’ Conference, SPACE at Ryder Farm, Writer-In-Residence at Cape Cod Theatre Project, La Jolla Playhouse, New York Foundation for the Arts Fellow, Playwrights’ Week at The Lark, NNPN’s National Showcase of New Plays, Audrey Residency at New Georges, Two River Theater, Great Plains Theatre Conference, WildWind Lab at Texas Tech, The Kennedy Center/NNPN MFA Workshop, and a Sloan/EST Commission.
+Bettis is a graduate of the Lila Acheson Wallace Playwright Fellowship at The Juilliard School.
+She has received fellowships, workshops, and residencies at the Roundabout, Alley All New Festival, O’Neill National Playwrights Conference, New York Theatre Workshop, La Jolla Playhouse, New York Foundation for the Arts Fellow, New Georges, amongst many others.

-She has had plays recognized by The Kilroys every year since its inception.
-She has been a Runner-Up for the Alliance Theatre’s Kendeda Award, Nuestras Voces National Playwriting Competition, American Blues Theater’s Blue Ink Award, New America Fellowship, and the Leah Ryan Prize.
+Additional accolades include having plays recognized by The Kilroys every year since its inception, being a runner-up for the Alliance Theatre’s Kendeda Award, Nuestras Voces National Playwriting Competition, American Blues Theater’s Blue Ink Award, New America Fellowship, and the Leah Ryan Prize.
 Bettis is a member of the Dorothy Strelsin New American Writers Group at Primary Stages, Ensemble Studio Theater, a Usual Suspect at NYTW, an Affiliated Artist at New Georges, The Kilroys, and a proud member of the WGA.

-She lives in Brooklyn, NY with her cat and her husband, and rides horses in her free time.
+Bettis currently lives in Brooklyn, New York with her husband, and rides horses in her free time.